aws-samples/aws-modernization-gitops-with-weaveworks/content/40_workshop_4_hipo-teams/40_install-app-mesh/20_install_appmesh_crds.md

 weight = 20
 +++

-For every namespace in our EKS cluster we will create a folder in our repo that will contain the declarations of every resource we want to live in that namespace. __This becomes the desired state of that namespaces__.
+For every namespace in our EKS cluster we will create a folder in our repo that will contain the declarations of every resource we want to live in that namespace. __This becomes the desired state of that namespace__.

 The controller requires CRDs to be installed.
 We have a couple of options to do this: